TwinLizzie/NGnoidTV/NGNUITY.md

 ### Technology is not the Enemy.
 Supply Chains are

-If I wanted to build myself a chair: I would go for a walk into the woods, chop some wood with a home-made axe, chisel out some clever joints - and build myself a chair.
+If I wanted to build myself a chair: I would go for a walk into the woods, chop some wood with a home-made axe, chisel out some clever joints, and build myself a chair.
 No nails required.

-If I wanted to grow some food: I could plant a few seeds, keep a pile of compost, keep an eye out for pests and disease - and then harvest the fruits of my labour.
+If I wanted to grow some food: I could plant a few seeds, keep a pile of compost, keep an eye out for pests and disease, and then harvest the fruits of my labour.

 If I wanted to build myself just a handful of semiconductors: I would need an entire laboratory full of expensive equipment.
 See where this is going?